Public Lands Defense

 WW’s Forest Watchdog Program consists of all the things we do to defend federal public lands from harm. (“Watchdog” is a term of art in the conservation field.
 While federal agencies are tasked with actually managing the public lands and all the things humans want to do on them, a conservation watchdog acts as an advocate for the lands themselves.)

 The Forest Watchdog Program analyzes proposed activities and policy directives for the 2.2-million-acre White River National Forest and the over 500,000 acres administered by the BLM’s Colorado River Valley Field Office.
 Where proposals would do harm, we intervene to stop them or mitigate their impacts.
-We utilize the tools available through the National Environmental Policy Act (NEPA), other administrative remedies and, if it comes to it, legal challenges.
+We utilize the tools available through the National Environmental Policy Act (NEPA), other administrative remedies, collaboration and, if it comes to it, legal challenges.
 We also mobilize the public on key issues through education and grassroots organizing, seek to influence public policy by briefing local elected officials, and engage in behind-the-scenes dialog with agency officials.

 The Forest Watchdog Program’s work falls into three main categories: